viceodev/viceodev/README.md

 A big thank you for checking in.👍

 ## About Me
 Hi!
-I'm Victor Okonkwo, a recent graduate of Mechatronics Engineering from a technical university in Nigeria ( Federal University of Technology Owerri - FUTO ).
-Creating value and solving a "need" is the essence of every working system / research project.
-As a backend developer, I understand this and strive to give my best to any project I am a part of while complimenting this effort with fresh ideas that makes any team I am part of more effective.
+I'm Victor Okonkwo, a passionate researcher with a Mechatronics Engineering background currently growing as a backend engineer.

+I had a dream or rather **a lot** of dreams☺ growing up as a young teenager.
+I envisioned myself building great systems in the future and being one of the great men who changed the world.
+This motivated me as a young high school student to learn about technology.

+This career that started as a move towards a dream has evolved to be a personal mission to join forces with great institutions to bring life changing solutions to the world.
+In recent times, my personal slogan has been life does not have to be hard and really it does not.
+I believe second to moral excellence, technology can and has paved the way towards a better and easier future.
+A future where dreams and visions easily come to life; and flourish.

-I am open to `Backend Developer` openings.
+I am currently open to `Backend Developer` roles.
+Got an offer?
 Let's connect!

 #### Here is my [Curriculum vitae (CV)](https://github.com/viceodev/viceodev/blob/44116fd876ea04d408c736cc0403577735305b93/Ebube%20Okonkwo%20CV.pdf).